zoontek/node-graphql-benchmarks/README.md

 ### Results

-_⚠️ Using caching plugins in benchmark is cheating._
+_⚠️ Using caching plugins in benchmark is kind of cheating._

 | Server                                   | JIT | Caching | Requests/s | Latency | Throughput/Mb |
 | ---------------------------------------- | :-: | :-----: | ---------- | ------- | ------------- |